kyma-project/kyma/docs/rafter/08-02-set-minio-to-gateway-mode.md

 ## Steps

 You can set MinIO to the given Gateway mode both during and after Kyma installation.
-In both cases, you need to create and configure an access key for your cloud provider account, apply a Secret and a ConfigMap with an override onto a cluster or Minikube, and trigger the Kyma installation process.
+In both cases, you need to create and configure an access key for your cloud provider account, apply a Secret and a ConfigMap with an override to a cluster or Minikube, and trigger the Kyma installation process.

 >**CAUTION:** Buckets created in MinIO without using Bucket CRs are not recreated or migrated while switching to MinIO Gateway mode.